The Education and Employment Service

-The Supported Employment Service was set up by Bromley Mencap in 1993 to help people with learning disabilities to get paid jobs.
+The Education and Employment Service is a supported employment agency that was set up by Bromley Mencap in 1993 to help people with learning disabilities to get paid jobs.
 Over the years it has extended its service to people on the autistic spectrum and those with cerebral palsy.

 Supported employment is a system of support for people with disabilities, to enable them to get and sustain jobs in integrated settings.